Treatments in Houston: Dupuytren's Contracture

 - Difficulty straightening ring and pinky fingers

-At the Cy-Fair Hand and Wrist Surgical Associates, P.A. center in Houston, testing and diagnosis entails a physical examination of the hands, including evaluating their look, feel and range of motion.
+At the Fiore Hand & Wrist center in Houston, testing and diagnosis entails a physical examination of the hands, including evaluating their look, feel and range of motion.
 A test of oneâ€™s ability to flatten the hand palm-side down on a flat surface is often used for diagnosis.

 In Houston, Dupuytren's Contracture can now be treated by a recently approved method called Xiaflex (Collagenase).
 It is an injectable, NON-SURGICAL treatment.
 The treatment involves an injection about the cord followed by a manipulation of the contracted joint the following day.
 Most patients have the contracture corrected to 0-5 degrees with 1-2 injections.